Juandavi1/Juandavi1/README.md

 ### Hi there 👋
 ___

-__Juan David here.__  I'm currently a Developer at [Siigo](https://www.siigo.com/).
-In this role, I'm writing tools/libs to ease the tasks of Developers and SREs.
+__Juan David here.__ 🔭 I'm currently a Developer at [Siigo](https://www.siigo.com/).
+In this role, I'm writing tools/libs to ease Developers and SREs  tasks.

+I'm Electronic Engineer since 2019 and I'm a physics enthusiast especially in solid state devices and astronomy.

+I work with languages like Assembler, VHDL, Java, JS, C# since 2015.

+Cloud technologies are my bag these days; Kubernetes, Istio, Helm, Spark and Kafka.
+My latest obsession is the Go programming language;

 ___